Best Spotting Scope For Birding | Top Rated Spotting Scope For Birding

 See Top Article: Best 3 Gun Scope | Top Rated 3 Gun Scopes & Optics

-The fourth best spotting scope for birding is another Vortex Optics product.
-This spotting scope is from their high-end Razor line of optics.
+The Vortex Optics product is from their high-end Razor line of optics.
 Having one of the larger objectives, 85 mm, on the list means that the Razor HD has better light transmission and better images than other spotting scopes.
 The 45-degree eye piece can be adjusted from 20x to 60x.
 On the eye piece there are adjustable eye cups.
 These cups use helical focus technology that allows for faster and finer adjustments.

 The Razor HD’s eye piece has an eye relief between 16.7 and 17 mm.
 The Razor HD’s FOV at 1000 yards is 117 feet at 20x and 68 feet at 60x.
 This field of view is better than many other spotting scopes on this list.
 The Razor HD utilizes a Porro prism and premium lenses.